Also, what information do they need and what decisions do they make?

 In small businesses, management may include the owners.
 In huge organizations, however, management is usually made up of hired professionals who are entrusted with the responsibility of operating the business or a part of the business.
 They act as agents of the owners.

 The managers, whether owners or hired, regularly face economic decisions – How much supplies will we purchase?
 Do we have enough cash?
 How much did we make last year?
 Did we meet our targets?
-All those, and many other decisions, require analysis of accounting information.
+All those, and many other questions and business decisions, require analysis of accounting information.

 Lenders of funds such as banks and other financial institutions are interested in the company’s ability to pay liabilities upon maturity (solvency).